How ARAS advocates can assist you

 - Have a speaker to come to their resident group to discuss rights and entitlements, how to improve consultation and the importance of providing feedback to the facility or service.

-- Advocates cannot investigate, solve complaints or implement remedial directives this is the role of the Department of Social Services Complaints Investigation Scheme.
+- Advocates cannot investigate, solve complaints or implement remedial directives, as this is the role of the Department of Social Services Complaints Investigation Scheme.

 Link to how ARAS can assist re Residential Aged Care:https://www.youtube.com/watch?v=GPdKUphZ_4g